BurdaMagazinOrg/thunder-distribution/docs/development.md

   ```
   drush cex
   ```
+  The configuration is exported to the chosen config_directory and simultaneously to your profile folder.
 * config_profile has now copied all the config changes to the profile folder
 * Put all new config files to the desired folder and add track it in git